 Warren holds a largest stake (17%) in American Express; as I recall, this position has been held for about 20 years.
 Amex is still very strong.
-Their CEO, Ken Chenault, is a legend himself, who built American Express into the global powerhouse that it is today.
+Their CEO, Ken Chenault, is a legend himself.
+He built American Express into the global powerhouse that it is today.

-Overview by Brian Riley, Director, Credit Advisory Service at Mercator Advisory Group
+Overview by Brian Riley, Director of the Credit Advisory Service at Mercator Advisory Group.

 Read the full story from the Financial Times here